-Frick (pictured below) is charged with aiding and abetting to first-degree assault, aiding and abetting to commit home invasion and aiding and abetting to commit burglary in the first-degree.
+Frick is charged with aiding and abetting to first-degree assault, aiding and abetting to commit home invasion, and aiding and abetting to commit burglary in the first degree.

 State police say they expect more arrests to be made as the investigation continues.

-Frick married Rader’s daughter, Amy Rader Frick, who ran her horse training business out of her mother’s farm until she got married in 2013.
+Frick married Rader’s daughter, Amy Rader Frick.
+She ran her horse training business out of her mother’s farm until she got married in 2013.
 Matthew and Amy Frick own a boarding, training, and lesson facility located in Portland that is also called White Birch Farm.

 After her mother’s attack, Amy Frick told local news agencies she hadn’t spoken to Rader for more than a year due to an on-going dispute.